The Shaggs: 2000s–present: Tributes and second reunion

 In 2017, Dot and Betty performed a reunion show at the Solid Sound Festival at the Massachusetts Museum of Contemporary Art, curated by the band Wilco.
 Their band comprised Krakow, Brittany Anjou and the drummer Laura Cromwell, who spent hours studying Helen's rhythms.
 Dot was disappointed that Krakow did not correct the mistakes in the music, but acknowledged that "everybody seems to like it the way it was".
 She and Betty sang but did not play instruments, and relied on cues from the band on when to come in.
-Cromwell said that Dot had shown willing in rehearsals, but that Betty was passive and "bewildered".
+Cromwell said that Dot was "game" in rehearsals, but that Betty was passive and "bewildered".
 Dot said Betty only performed for the money, and Betty said she had no interest in performing again.

 According to the musician Howard Fishman, reporting on the 2017 show for The New Yorker, the Wiggin sisters did not seem at ease on stage and did not engage much with the audience.
-He wrote that "watching the Wiggins being led through a zealous re-creation of music they'd never been particularly proud of was a jarring experience".
-Though he acknowledged that Krakow and his band clearly respected the Shaggs' music, he asked: "What did it mean to celebrate a mistake?
+He wrote that it was jarring to see them "being led through a zealous re-creation of music they'd never been particularly proud of".
+Though he acknowledged that Krakow and his band clearly respected the music, he asked: "What did it mean to celebrate a mistake?
 If accidental art is recreated on purpose, what is it?"

-In 2018, the Hollywood Reporter reported Elsie Fisher had been cast in a film musical based on the Shaggs, directed by Ken Kwapis.
 At the 2025 Edinburgh Festival Fringe, the theater company In Bed With My Brother performed Philosophy of the World, a play based on the Shaggs.
 It attacks the patriarchy and celebrates the Shaggs as "an inspirational failure to conform – whether by accident or design".
-The play received positive reviews in The Guardian, The Telegraph and The Stage.
+It received positive reviews in The Guardian, The Telegraph and The Stage.
+As of 2026, Dot was no longer performing.
+She said she would not repeat her music career given the choice, but was proud of what the music had become and the following it had gained.
+A documentary by Ken Kwapis, We Are the Shaggs, premiered at the South by Southwest festival in March 2026.
+Asked what their father would think of the film, Betty replied that he would say: "I told you so."